gsaini313/QrCodeGenerator/README.md

 # QrCodeGenerator
-This API generates QR Codes for links
+This API generates QR Codes for text